javascript-tutorial/en.javascript.info/1-js/06-more-functions/03-closure/article.md

 Here a Function Expression is created and immediately called.
 So the code executes right now and has its own private variables.

-The Function Expression is wrapped with brackets `(function {...})`, because when Javascript meets `"function"` in the main code flow, it understands it as a start of Function Declaration.
+The Function Expression is wrapped with brackets `(function {...})`, because when JavaScript meets `"function"` in the main code flow, it understands it as a start of Function Declaration.
 But a Function Declaration must have a name, so there will be an error:

 ```js run
 // Error: Unexpected token (